-Course Name Introduction to Social Theory Semester, Year 1st semester Number of Credits 2 Credits Course level 3000 Course Number 027040 Instructor(s) (Institution) Emma Cook(大学院メディア・コミュニケーション /研究院) Course Objectives Social anthropology and sociology are disciplines that have developed from a long period of thinking about the social in its myriad forms.
-This course aims to give an introductory overview to Western theories of the social that have been influential in sociology ranging from 19th century thinkers to those of the 21st century, and to explore their relevance in the 21st century.
-Course Goals Students will gain an overview of some of the main thinkers that have influenced how society and social life has been theorised in sociology and social anthropology.
+Course Name Introduction to Social Theory Semester, Year 1st semester Number of Credits 2 Credits Course level 3000 Course Number 027040 Instructor(s) (Institution) Emma Cook(大学院メディア・コミュニケーション ン研究院) Course Objectives Social anthropology and sociology are disciplines social in its myriad forms.
+This course aims to gi that have been influential in sociology ranging freexplore their relevance in the 21st century. ve an introductory overview to Western theories of the social $$ Course Goals Students will gain an overview of some of the main thinkers that have influenced how society and social life has been theorised in sociology and social anthropology.
 Students will develop the ability to analyse social theories based on their historical context and explore the applicability of these theories to life in the twenty-first century.
 Course Schedule 1.
 Introduction: What is Social Theory?
 2. Karl Marx 3.
 Emile Durkheim 4.
 Max Weber 5.
 Structuralism / Structural-Functionalism 6.
 Critical Theory and the Frankfurt School 7.
 Exchange, Networks and Rational Choice Theory 8.
 Essays 9.
 Symbolic Interactionism 10.
 Phenomenology 11.
 Feminist Theories 12.
 Michel Foucault 13.
 Pierre Bourdieu 14.
 Globalisation 15.
 Reflections: What's the Point of Social Theory?
-Homework Weekly readings are assigned and students must a submit a discussion question based on the reading each week.
-Grading System Discussion Questions: 30% Reflection Essay: 30% Final Essay: 40% (Please note that this is subject to change and finalised information will be available in the course syllabus available at the beginning of the class on the Google Classroom page of this course) Textbooks / Reading List Websites Website of Laboratory Additional Information A strong command of English is needed to take th change.
-Finalised information will be available in the Google Classroom page of t
+Homework Weekly readings are assigned and students must submit a discussion question based on the reading each week.
+Grading System Discussion Questions: 30% Reflection Essay: 30% Final Essay: 40% (Please note that this is subject to change and finalised information will be available in the course syllabus available at the beginning of the class on the Google Classroom page of this course) Textbooks / Reading List Websites Website of Laboratory Additional Information A strong command of English is needed to take this course, and the course schedule and syllabus are subject to change.
+Finalised information will be available in the course syllabus available at the beginning of the class on the Google Classroom page of t